GoogleChrome/web.dev/src/site/content/en/learn/html/details/index.md

 style the element differently based on its state.

 You can create an accordion with a list of multiple `<details>` elements, each with a `<summary>` child.
-Omitting the `open` attribute in your HTML means the `<details>` will all be collapsed, or closed, with just the summary headings visible when the page load;
+Omitting the `open` attribute in your HTML means the `<details>` will all be collapsed, or closed, with just the summary headings visible when the page loads;
-each heading being the opener for the rest of the contents in the parent details.
+each heading being the opener for the rest of the contents in the parent `<details>`.
 If you include the `open` attribute in your HTML, the `<details>` will render expanded, with the contents visible, when the page loads.

 The hidden content in the collapsed state is searchable in some browsers but not others, even though the collapsed content